Mourners to remember slain Utah college student at vigil

 It was not known if Ajayi has an attorney to speak on his behalf.
 He is an information technology worker who attended college on and off but never earned a degree and was briefly in the Army National Guard but didn’t complete basic training.

 He doesn’t have a criminal record, but a northern Utah police department said he was accused of a rape in 2014.
-Police said they investigated but the alleged victim, an adult woman, declined to pursue charges.
+Police said the woman, a co-worker in the northern Utah city of Logan, said the contact began consensually, but when she wanted to stop he refused and had sex with her anyway, the Salt Lake Tribune reported .
+The woman appeared to blame herself for the assault, according to the documents released Monday.
+She made a report “in case he did the same thing to someone else” but opted not to pursue formal charges.

 Police have not discussed a motive for the killing or how Lueck died.
 It isn’t clear how Ajayi and Lueck knew each other.
+Police have also said they are investigating a report from a construction contractor who said Ajayi approached him in April about building a secretive and soundproof room under a front porch.

 A native El Segundo, in the Los Angeles area, Lueck was a member of the Alpha Chi Omega sorority and a part-time senior at the University of Utah studying kinesiology and pre-nursing.
 She was expected to graduate in spring 2020.